-Flying model airplanes is arguably one of the most exciting outdoor activities.
-No matter the age, flying model planes bring together people of all ages, from kids to full grown men.
+Flying model planes is arguably one of the most exciting outdoor activities.
+No matter the age, flying model aircraft bring together people of all ages, from kids to full grown men.
 But what do you need to enjoy all the fun this sport can offer?

 THE AIRCRAFT – obviously, a RC scale model aircraft is an essential element for this hobby.
 There are many tips on choosing the right RC model aircraft if you are a beginner.
 However, you are new to flying model airplanes, you should pick something nice, not expensive, easy to handle and robust.